Avernum 6 Updates and Tech Support

 Locating Your iPad Saved Games

 - Go to Macroplant's web site and download and install iExplorer on your computer.
+(The demo of iExplorer is capable of copying your saved games onto and off of the device.)
 This is a free app that can move files onto and off of any iPhone or iPad.

 - When the program is showing the files in your device, open the folder for the game in question (for example, "Avernum 6 HD").
 Enter "Documents/Spiderweb Software" and then the saved games folder.
 The saved games are in the 'Save0', 'Save1', etc. subfolders.
 Be sure to pull out all 3-4 files that make up the saved game (data, header, items, and maybe journal).